shakeelmohamed/sublime-splunk-conf-highlighting/readme.md

 * `name`: a `TextMate` language grammar group, `comment.line` for an inline comment
 * `comment`: a comment about the pattern

-## Takeaways

-This project was really confusing at first, but really easy to keep making progress once I understood the conventions.

 ## Resources

 * This TextMate [Language Grammars guide](https://manual.macromates.com/en/language_grammars#naming_conventions) is really helpful for figuring out what name to use for each rule.